AdobeDocs/cc-everywhere/src/pages/guides/concepts/appconfig.md

  - Callbacks
  - Template Type
 title: Understanding Editor AppConfig
-description: Learn about the concepts and principles behind Editor.AppConfig, including its purpose, architecture, and key components.
+description: Learn about the configuration options available in Editor.AppConfig and how they affect the editor's behavior.
 contributors:
   - https://github.com/nimithajalal
 ---

 # Understanding Editor AppConfig

-Editor.AppConfig is a powerful configuration system that enables developers to customize the behavior and appearance of the Embed SDK's editor.
-This guide explains the core concepts, architecture, and principles behind AppConfig.
+Editor.AppConfig provides a comprehensive set of configuration options to customize the editor's behavior and appearance.
+This guide explains each configuration option and its purpose.

 ## What is Editor.AppConfig?